Water Chemistry Water Chemistry — Can Pool Chlorine Hurt Your Eyes? Complete Safety Guide

 When swimmers complain about eye irritation despite 'normal' chlorine levels, chloramines are usually the problem.
 These form when free chlorine combines with nitrogen-containing contaminants.
 The solution is breaking the chloramine bond through shock treatment.

-Use liquid chlorine (sodium hypochlorite) rather than calcium hypochlorite for shocking, as it doesn't add unwanted calcium to your pool.
+Use liquid chlorine (sodium hypochlorite) for shocking if you don't want to add calcium; cal-hypo also works and is a good option when your calcium hardness is low.
 Add enough liquid chlorine to reach the shock level for your CYA (about 40% of CYA) and hold until combined chlorine drops to 0.0-0.2 ppm.
 This process, called SLAM (Shock Level And Maintain), eliminates the irritating chloramines.
-For the exact shock level, use our all-in-one pool calculator.
+To estimate the shock level, use our all-in-one pool calculator.

 Safety Precautions When Handling Pool Chemicals